carlossepulveda/nodejsAppStructure/README.md

 nodejsAppStructure
 ==================

-A simple structure for nodejs App (Using expressjs)
+A simple proposal about a structure for nodejs App (Using expressjs)